How to Buy Shares Online in Ireland

 ETFs (Exchange Traded Funds)

-Exchange-Traded Funds (ETFs) are a good method of investing in a wider portfolio of shares.
+Exchange-traded funds (ETFs) can be a good method of investing in a wider portfolio of shares.
 You can buy ETFs from most of the stockbrokers we have listed above.
 An ETF, also known as a tracker, is a product that follows an index, commodity, bond or composition of products.
 You can think of it as a basket of shares.

 Read more about Buying Exchange Traded Funds here.